 Retailers are mistakenly seeing the issue as e-commerce versus brick and mortar, but that’s not the problem,” says Tien Tzuo, chief executive of enterprise-software firm Zuora.
 “Online, in-store, it shouldn’t matter, it should all be blended: Consumers can shop wherever they want–it’s the retailers that build one-on-one relationship customers that will win.

-Instead, it uses data to make the user experience as personalized as possible.
-When you go to an Amazon store, the way books are organized isn’t random.
+The company uses data to make the user experience as personalized as possible.
+In short, when you go to an Amazon store, the way books are organized isn’t random.

 Why subscription model might actually be easier for consumers

-What makes the subscription model so successful today it isn’t only about ownership vs. usage.
+What makes the subscription model so successful today isn’t only about ownership vs. usage.

 That is also about how things get consumed.
 In an ownership model, the interaction between the provider and the consumer is entirely different compared to a model where the provider needs to establish a relationship with the “member.”